Fraud Blocker

 Coqual

-This is on a holistic level, though!
-It should never tell you on a personal level what each employee requires unless they specifically ask and bring it up.
+This is on a holistic level, though.
+It should never tell you personally what each employee requires unless they specifically ask and bring it up.
 That means accessibility should be baked into the content at every level.

-Only 3.2% of employees self identify to their employer as having a disability.
+Only 3.2% of employees self-identify with their employer as having a disability.

 Coqual

-It’s not difficult to do if you make it part of your design and development process.
-There are other things people typically build into training that takes time and are less essential than accessibility.
-So, if need be, cut back in other places to make room for accessibility.
+It’s easy to do if you make accessibility part of your design and development process.
+People typically build other things into training that take time and are less essential than accessibility.
+So, if need be, cut back on different aspects of course development to make room for accessibility.

-The fact is, most employees with disabilities have disabilities that are invisible meaning you would never know.
-It’s not fair to ask them, and no needs analysis could ever reasonably uncover that information.
+The fact is, most employees with disabilities have invisible disabilities, meaning you would never know.
+It’s unfair to ask them; no needs analysis could reasonably uncover that information.

 Learning Style

-There are lots of controversies (and should be) about learning styles.
+There are many controversies (and should be) about learning styles.
 There’s tons of proof that they simply don’t exist in the capacity that most people think they do.
-But, it’s fair to say that most people have a learning preference.
+But it’s fair to say that most people have a learning preference.

-I think most people would say they prefer watching a video summary to reading a 20-page whitepaper with dense information.
+Most people prefer watching a short video to reading a 20-page whitepaper with dense information.
 So, learning styles don’t exist in a way that says each person learns best only if the information is presented in a certain way.
 They do exist in a way that dictates that certain types of content are taught better in certain styles than other types of content.

 No, learning styles don’t exist in the way we think they do, and they definitely don’t contribute to better learning.

-You could ask employees what their preference is for learning something, but that’s not going to be consistent or prove that it’s the best way to teach the content or even the best way for them to learn the content.
+You could ask employees about their preferences for learning something, but that will not be consistent or prove that it’s the best way to teach the content or even the best way for them to learn it.
 A general preference for how you learn doesn’t make it true that someone will learn best in that way across the board.

-Also, it’s impossible to cover all types of learning preferences and we’d kill ourselves trying.
-We can’t create a class, course, job aids, videos, etc. to cover all supposed learning styles.
-They’re too different and the content should dictate the style more than any single person.
+Also, covering all learning preferences is impossible, and we’d kill ourselves trying.
+We can’t create a class, course, job aids, videos, etc., to cover all supposed learning styles.
+They’re too different, and the content should dictate the style more than any single person’s preference.

-So, you are not a visual learner.
-You learn best with a mix and the content also dictates how people learn best.
+So, you are not a visual learner only (though most people do learn better with visuals if it makes sense to provide visuals).
+You learn best with a mix, and the content dictates how people learn best.

 Gender/Age/Race

-While you can probably just get this information from HR, none of it is probably relevant to needs analysis.
-Knowing the gender, age, or race of employees is unimportant information even though you could probably twist it in some way about their needs being specific any one of them is skewed in one way or another.
+While you can probably get this information from HR, none of it is probably relevant to needs analysis.
+Knowing the gender, age, or race of employees is unimportant information, even though you could probably twist it in some way about their needs being specific.

-It’s a little ridiculous to base training on assumptions that anybody could have off of any of these groups.
+It’s ridiculous to base training on assumptions that anybody could have off of these groups.
+Training based on generations is absurd if you consider more important aspects that might influence how people prefer to be trained.

-A good example of this would be building a software training solution for employees.
-It would be an extremely poor needs analysis if you made decisions based on the majority of employees being millennials or gen-z.
-A lot of people like to assume that these generations are digitally savvy or even digital natives so they must know how to use technology.
+An excellent example would be building a software training solution for employees.
+It would be an inferior needs analysis if you made decisions based on the majority of employees being millennials or Gen Z. Many people like to assume that these generations are digitally savvy because they’re digital natives, so they must know how to use all technology.

-It’s completely untrue that any specific age group is more or less capable of technology and knowledgeable about using company software than any other age group.
+It’s untrue that any specific age group is more or less capable of technology and knowledgeable about using company software than any other age group.
+Just because you know how to make a video on TikTok doesn’t mean you know how to use the poorly designed ERP system.

-So, needs analysis shouldn’t be used to categorize employees by gender, age, or race.
+So, needs analysis shouldn’t be used to categorize employees by gender, age, race, or any other arbitrary category.

 Cultural/Social/Political Factors

-Just like needs analysis shouldn’t be used to shoehorn needs of training for gender, age, or racial needs, it also shouldn’t be used for cultural, social, or political factors.
+Just like needs analysis shouldn’t be used to shoehorn training needs based on gender, age, or racial needs, it also shouldn’t be used based on cultural, social, or political factors.

-None of these things should dictate how training is done or how best to approach employees to help them perform better.
-There are limitations to what the needs analysis should be used for as they’re either egregiously wrong or simply ineffective.
+None of these things should dictate how training is provided or how best to approach employees to help them perform better.
+There are limitations to what the needs analysis should be used for because some categories are either egregiously wrong or simply ineffective.

-All the items we pointed out about what needs analysis can’t and shouldn’t tell you about employees and the need for training are not comprehensive.
-While needs analysis is essential, it’s meant to uncover and help during the instructional systems design process in very specific ways.
+While the items we pointed out are not comprehensive, needs analysis is essential.
+It’s meant to uncover and help in specific ways during the instructional systems design process.

-It won’t tell you the meaning of life, or whether pineapple belongs on pizza (it doesn’t).
-But it will tell you the most important things to know about training employees to succeed.
+It won’t tell you the meaning of life or whether pineapple belongs on pizza (it doesn’t).
+But it will tell you the most important things about training employees to succeed.

-While there are some pretty malicious things needs analysis could be used for, it’s not meant for those.
-It’s a relatively innocent process that has a singular focus.
+While needs analysis could be used maliciously, it’s not meant for that.
+It’s a relatively innocent process with a singular focus.

-The single focus of needs analysis should always come down to what employees need to do their job better.
+The needs analysis should always focus on what employees need to do their jobs better.

-So, it’s not even focused on training, it’s focused entirely on employee performance needs.
-That means it should uncover if employees need training or if training isn’t even the right answer.
+It’s not focused on training but entirely on employee performance needs.
+That means it should uncover whether employees need training or whether training isn’t the correct answer.

-If it’s a motivational issue then no amount of training will ever help the situation.
-Here’s a good example of that I ran across on LinkedIn.
+If it’s a motivational issue, no amount of training will help.
+Here’s a good example I found on LinkedIn.

-There should be a sole focus on needs analysis and that isn’t about the personal needs of employees.
-It should entirely focus on the need of employees as a whole, their work environment, their gap of knowledge if mostly consistent, etc.
+The sole focus should be on needs analysis, which isn’t about employees’ personal needs.
+It should entirely focus on the needs of employees as a whole, their work environment, their gaps in knowledge, etc.

 Here’s some of what we use the needs analysis for: